 Instant Pot Tips

 These Instant Pot beef short ribs were darn tasty, I must have done something right!
-An IP is a modern-day pressure cooker with expanded functions from the one your grandmother or maybe even your mother used.
+An Instant Pot is a modern-day pressure cooker with expanded functions from the one your grandmother or maybe even your mother used.

 • Typically, the cooking time listed in an IP recipe is the time the dish is cooked under pressure.
 It does not include searing time, bringing the IP to pressure time, and releasing pressure time.